blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 them to shape the weave.

 ##### Sword Dance
-You are proficient with scimitars, shortswords, longswords, rapiers, and greatswords.
+You are proficient with scimitars, shortswords, longswords, rapiers, and greatswords, and may choose one of them as a part of your starting equipment.
 You may consume a stamina die and use your bonus action to set up for an artful strike.
-Your next melee attack with a sword this turn receives advantage.
+Your melee attacks with a sword this turn receive advantage.

+### Hit point Increase
+Your maximum hit points increase by 1d6+CON.

 ### Expertise
 Choose two skills you are proficient with.
 You have expertise in them, which means you may add your proficiency bonus twice when making checks with the skills.

+### Hit point Increase
+Your maximum hit points increase by 1d6+CON.

 ### Focus Feat
 Each focus offers a different feat at level 3